sogwiz/vmrenter/README.md

 DEFAULT_USERNAME
 DEFAULT_PASSWORD

-# To import data from CSV
+# To import data from CSV and load it into maprdb
-run pkg/utils/DataImportUtils_test.go/TestGetNodesFromCSV with the csv file
+run pkg/utils/DataImportUtils_test.go/TestDataSeed with the csv file